Praktiflex FX

 e) The mirror

-The mirror is a very sensitive element in the camera, and it must be protected even from the slightest damage.
-It is advisable, before exchanging the lenses, to swing the mirror up.
+the camera, and it must be protected even from the slightest damage.
+It is

-Only use a very soft haired brush to remove any possible uncleanliness from the mirror.
+Only use a very soft haired brush to remove any possible uncleanliness from

 f) Lenses with the diaphragm-presetting device

-Praktiflex FX parts To preset the aperture desired for the exposure, draw the milled ring directly behind the diaphragm scale backward, holding the diaphragm ring - which has before been adjusted to the desired number - with the other hand and setting the red index dot against the diaphragm number chosen.
+To preset the aperture desired for the exposure, draw the milled ring directly behind the diaphragm scale backward, holding the diaphragm ring - which has before been adjusted to the desired number - with the other hand and setting the red index dot against the diaphragm number chosen.
 The milled ring, when springing back into position, will get coupled with the diaphragm ring.
-For focusing, the diaphragm ring can now be set to the full aperture and, without changing the position of the camera, turned back until it stops at the preset diaphragm number.
+For focusing, the diaphragm ring can now be set to the full aperture and, without changing the position of the camera, turned back until it stops at the preset diaphragm number. |

 V. Electronic and Regular Flash Connection

 On the front of the camera are three contact sockets.
-The socket marked "X" takes electronic flashes, whereas the "F" mark is for regular flash synchronization.
+The socket marked "X"

-To be employed for all kinds of electronic devices acting without delay.
+a) Electronic flashes (X synchronization) To be employed for all kinds of electronic devices acting without delay.
 Synchronization allows for exposures up to 1/50 th second.
-The central socket is the mass contact for both flash and strobe.
+The central socket is the mass contact for both flash and strobe. b) Flash guns (F synchronization) |

 (Webmaster: This camera can use any modern flash if it has a PC wire.
 You would also need to purchase a flash holder.
 There are also flash holders that have a hotshoe and PC wire, though they are usually for professional or these types of older cameras)